kittenlogic/unsupervised-pleasures/_pages/about.md

 Unsupervised Pleasures is the personal archive of Emily Martinez's experiments with LLMs and generative AI models.

-Unsupervised Pleasures is also a DIY collaborative research hub co-designed, co-led, and co-facilitated with Sarah Ciston.
+Unsupervised Pleasures is a DIY community practice space co-designed and co-facilitated with Sarah Ciston.
 Together, we explore playful, consensual, and critical approaches to AI.

 <hr/>